Low-Temperature Friction of Suspended Graphene: Negative friction?

-The parallel molecular dynamics package LAMMPS is used \cite{Plimpton95}.
+The simulation is performed with the parallel molecular dynamics package LAMMPS \cite{Plimpton95}.
 The interactions between the carbon atoms are mimicked in the framework of the adaptive interatomic reactive empirical bond order (AIREBO) potential \cite{Stuart2000a}.
 The total interatomic potential involves many-body terms as a collection of that of individual bonds.
 The long-range interactions are included by adding a parameterized Lennard-Jones 12-6 potential term with a cutoff radius of $1.0\;\mathrm{nm}$.
 This potential has intensively been used in the literature for many simulation works on the mechanical properties of carbon nano-materials.
 It involves a many-body bond-torsion term and therefore enables a smooth transition from long-range interaction to chemical bonding.
-It hence afforded a good description of the structural flexibility and bond formation and breaking in graphene and carbon nanotubes in our previous works \cite{Wang2019a,Wang2019e,Wang2018,Zhu2016,Wang2009d,Wang2010}.
+It hence affords a good description to the structural flexibility and bond formation (or breaking) in carbon nanostructures \cite{Wang2019a,Qi2018,Wang2009d,Wang2009c}.